cybusio/tutorial-how-to-use-client-certificates-for-mqtt-over-tls-with-connectware/README.md

 ## 3. Create a Connectware user with role-based permission

-To successfully connect with a client certificate, the Common Name (CN) entry is required to match exactly a username in the Connectware auth-server database, that is configured with grant type `certificate`.
+To successfully connect with a client certificate, the Common Name (CN) entry is required to exactly match an existing username in the Connectware that is configured with grant type `certificate`.

 The [User documentation](https://docs.cybus.io/latest/user/users.html#create-a-user-with-permissions)